 As a follower of my blog you know that I analyze current fashion trends based on their historical references and sources of inspiration.
 I discuss the process of creating collections by visualizing the cyclical nature of fashion and also the importance of being educated about fashion in order to understand it entirely.
 But when does inspiration end and pure imitation, an undisguised copy of the creative work of another, begin?

 Seeking inspiration and integrating it into the creative process is a crucial aspect of a fashion designer’s work.
 These inspirations are imaginative 'inputs' that visualize the direction and the intent of a collection in development.
 They have become necessary to begin the creative process and later, so as not to lose direction.
-In fact, no collection today exists without performing this kind of research through the archives, leading to a huge probability of imitation that we see season after season.
+In fact, no collection today exists without performing this kind of research through the past, and that is leading to a huge probability of similarities or even imitation.

 Of course, repetition is simply inevitable because the basic language of fashion has already been defined during the 20th century.
 Every silhouette, color combination and fabrication has a meaning that in our minds identifies with and belongs to a certain period of time, a specific mood, or to a explicit sociocultural environment.
 For example, when we see a plain A line short silver dress we think immediately, the sixties!